robfatland/cloudsecurity/GCP/STRIDES/README.md

 Because queries can be $ expensive $ do not be hesitant about learning how to write them effectively.
 That's a topic for another day.

+BigQuery -- being charged for querying your data -- is cost-dangerous.
+So there is Jupyter cell magic `%%bigquery` that enables us to run queries; but it is risky; whereas inside the console editor with syntax checking we can be sure it will run before running it in a Python shell.

 ## Docker containers

 Docker ***files*** describe how to build container images.
 This includes specifying an entry point: What to run on execution.